ron-est/Skyrise-Marketing-Landing-Page/README.md

 # Skyrise-Marketing-Landing-Page
-Just a simple landing page that I made for work.
+Just a simple landing page that I made for work starting with a template.